OliverPavey/free-dimmer/README.md

 ## Published Google Play

-Search for "Free Dimmer" in the Google Play store, or follow this link:
+Search for "freedimmer" (with no spaces) in the Google Play store, or follow this link:

 https://play.google.com/store/apps/details?id=com.github.oliverpavey.freedimmer